ProsperWorks/graphite-pager/README.rst

 Optional argument:

 - from - The Graphite `from` parameter for how long to query for ex. ``-10min`` default ``-1min``.
+- until - The Graphite `until` parameter for how recent the query should reach ex. ``-1min`` default none.
 - exclude - A list of targets to include.
 This must match the full target so it is recommended that you use the Graphite function ``alias()`` to make these readable.

 Ordering of Alerts